Getting started

-• How to create a MySQL Server from the NAVER Cloud Platform console
+• How to create MySQL Server from the NAVER Cloud Platform console.

-If you completed the above, then you've completed the basic procedure for using Cloud DB for MySQL.
-Afterward, you have the option of proceeding with the following tasks for more efficient server management and operation.
+If you completed the above, then you have completed the basic procedure for using Cloud DB for MySQL.
+Afterward, you have the option of proceeding with the following tasks for more efficient server management and operation:

-• Event and notification settings using NAVER Cloud Platform's Cloud Insight
+• Event and notification (alarm) settings using NAVER Cloud Platform's Cloud Insight.

-• Management of administration permissions using NAVER Cloud Platform's Sub Account
+• Permissions management for using NAVER Cloud Platform's Sub Account.

-• DB server's read load balancing settings using NAVER Cloud Platform's Load Balancer
+• Setting DB server read load balancing using NAVER Cloud Platform's Load Balancer.

-These tasks can be done after requesting subscription for Cloud Insight, Sub Account, Object Storage, and Load Balancer, rather than in Cloud DB for MySQL, and they are not explained in detail in this guide.
-For detailed instructions, please refer to the Cloud Insight Guide, Sub Account Guide, Object Storage Guide, and Load Balancer Guide.
+The above tasks can be done from Cloud Insight, Sub Account, Object Storage, and Load Balancer after subscribing, rather than in Cloud DB for MySQL.
+They are not explained in detail in this guide.
+For detailed instructions, see Cloud Insight user guide, Sub Account user guide, Object Storage user guide, and Load Balancer user guide.

 Create application server

-The following describes how to create an application server from the NAVER Cloud Platform console.
+To create an application server from the NAVER Cloud Platform console, follow these steps:

 Note

 In this section, we will briefly introduce how to create an application server.
-For details about full creation methods, please refer to the following guides.
+For more information on full creation methods, see the following guide:

-4. Select the server image and click the [Next] button.
+7. Select the server image and click [Next].

-5. Enter the required information, and then click the [Next] button.
+8. Enter the required information, and click [Next].

-6. If you do not have an existing authentication key, then create a new authentication key and click the [Next] button.
+9. If you do not have an existing authentication key, then create a new authentication key and click [Next].

-7. If you do not have any ACGs, then create a new ACG.
+10. If you do not have any ACG, create a new one.

-8. After the final confirmation, click the [Create server] button.
+11. After the final confirmation, click [Create server].

 Caution

-The ACG name of the application server from Step 7 is used when adding the ACG to the MySQL Server later on.
+The ACG name of the application server from step 7 is used when adding ACG to the MySQL Server later on.

 To set up a server access environment in the VPC environment of the NAVER Cloud Platform console, you need to set up a public IP.

 In this section, we will briefly introduce how to set up the access environment.
-For details about setting up access environment, please refer to the following guide.
+For more information on setting up the access environment, see the following guide:

-6. Select the target server, enter notes, and then click the [Next] button.
+4. Select the target server, enter a memo, and click [Next].

-After setting up the public IP, you can get the admin (root) password required for accessing the application server through the following steps:
+To get the admin (root) password required for accessing the application server after setting up the public IP, follow these steps:

-2. Click the [Manage servers] button, and then click the Get admin password menu.
+2. Click [Manage servers and change settings], and click the Get admin password menu.

 3. Enter the authentication key generated while creating the server.